|NAME||DATE OFFICE COMMENCED||DATE OF RETIREMENT||REPRESENTING|

 Michael Jones - Staff Governor

-Mike arrived at Turton School 28 years ago and loved it so much that he stayed!
+Mike arrived at Turton School in 1987 and loved it so much that he stayed!
 In the early years he taught a fair amount of IT but it wasn’t too long before he was teaching a full timetable of Mathematics.
 For most of his time here he has also been the NUT staff representative.
-It seemed like a natural next step, 13 years ago, to become a Staff Governor.
+It seemed like a natural next step, to become a Staff Governor.

 Mike has no business interests to declare.
 His term of office expires on 21.01.18.